Manage Your Symptoms & Live Longer

 Your cardiac rehab program is designed to meet your needs.
-Your program may last from six weeks to more than a year.
+Your plan may last from six weeks to more than a year.

 The goal of cardiac rehab is to help ease your symptoms and make your heart as healthy as possible.
 Your program may include:

 - Exercise.
-This makes you more fit, and helps your heart work better.
+Staying active makes you more fit and helps your heart work better.

-- Classes to help you change your lifestyle and habits.
-For example, your doctor may prescribe classes and support to help you quit smoking.
-Or you may take a nutrition class to learn how to eat better.
+- Classes.
+Learn important lifestyle changes and pick up healthier habits.
+For example, your doctor may prescribe courses and support to help you quit smoking.
+You may be encouraged to take a nutrition class to learn how to eat healthier.

 - Stress management.
 You will learn how to manage stress to lower your anxiety.

 - Counseling.
-This will help you learn about your specific condition and how to live with it.
+Participate in specialized counseling sessions that will help you learn about your specific condition and how to live with it.